chromium/axiom/doc/explainer.md

 Axiom is not a "framework" or a "toolkit".
 You do not have to redesign your application to use Axiom.
 Axiom doesn't mind if you're already using other JavaScript libraries.
 Axiom's main goal in life is to a buffer between your application and stuff that fits into its file system view of the world.

-## File Systems on the web
+## File Systems

+As a JavaScript developer you have a few options when it comes to file systems.

-If you want to work with files on the web you've got a number of options.
-You can roll your your own Indexed DB based file system or use Chrome's DOM File System to store thing on the client side.
-Need cloud based storage?
-You can depend on one or more web APIs for Google Drive, OneDrive, DropBox, Box.net, or others.
+On the client side, you might roll your your own Indexed DB based file system.
+If you can afford to choose one browser, you might use Chrome's DOM File System API.
+Or maybe you have really simple needs and can lean on window.localStorage.

+If you need cloud based storage, you'll probably depend on one or more web APIs from Google, Microsoft, DropBox, Box.net, or others.

-If you've got more specialized needs, something like [Atom](https://atom.io/) or [Cloud9](https://c9.io/), you might cook up your own way of talking to a node.js server or write a native app that embeds a browser in order to talk directly to the local machine.
+If you've got more specialized needs, maybe you're trying to build a local [editor](https://atom.io/) or [cloud IDE](https://c9.io/), you might write a native app that embeds a browser or cook up your own remote file system protocol.

 The situation can be crudely summarized with this diagram:

 ![Diagram of File System access without Axiom](fs-without-axiom.png)

-The cross-browser portion of your app lives in the blue, the web browser or something like it.
-For file access, you come up with a scheme to get a the relevant file system data.
-Each back end is a little different though, so you'll probably choose the one thing that seems right at the time.
-If your needs change, you'll have to do some refactoring later.

-If you end up writing your own server or custom browser embedding, you'll need a file system API to go along with it.
+Every file system come with its own API.
+Most are drastically different from each other.
+In the custom solution case, you're completely on your own.

 Axiom adds a normalization layer to this story.